powsybl/powsybl-optimizer/open-reac/README.md

 ### 5 Reference bus & main connex component

 A reference bus (`null_phase_bus` AMPL parameter) enforces the zero-phase constraint of the OPFs.
-This reference bus corresponds to the bus in the network with the most AC branches connected, among those belonging to the main connected component ($0$ in `ampl_network_buses.txt`).
+It corresponds to the bus with the most AC branches connected, among those belonging to the main connected component ($0$ in `ampl_network_buses.txt`).
 If multiple buses have the same maximum cardinality, the one with the highest `num` identifier is selected.
 If no bus is found meeting these criteria, the first bus defined in the file `ampl_network_buses.txt` is selected.